nadiamariduena/python-intro-2024-privat/11_less-02_rps_rockpaperScissor.md

 > In your example, when you print RPS(player) or RPS(computerchoice), it automatically converts the enum value to a string that represents the choice in a clear manner.

 <br>

+#### Overall, using an Enum for representing choices in a Rock-Paper-Scissors game can lead to cleaner, safer, and more maintainable code compared to using raw strings or integers.
+It's definitely a better practice in many cases.